 and the unit tangent vector along the line is

-the second normal is found from the derivative of the unit tangent vector, which when normalized is
+this second normal can also be found from the derivative of the unit tangent vector,

 consistent with a statement above.
 The exuded tube can now be give parametrically by multiplying the two unit normals with circular functions and a second radial scale and adding them to the parametrization of the curved line.
-For later consistency the opposite of the normals will be used, so that the parametrization of the surface of the tube will be taken as
+The parametrization of the surface of the tube is thus

 Reverting to the initial notation for brevity, and noting that , the explicit parametrization is

 As a test of the parametrization, when then and the parametrization becomes

 which is that of a torus with the first two coordinates exchanged.
 When then and the parametrization becomes